astrolabsoftware/grafink/README.md

 Loads the vertices using custom ids into Janusgraph.
 Each alert data row is ingested as a vertex.
 The alert data is processed as a dataframe, and then for each partition of the dataframe, an embedded instance of janusgraph is created, and they are loaded parallely from spark executors.
-Each partition while loading the vertices will add ```vertexLoader.batchSize``` vertices to the transaction before committing and the loading continues in this way.

 ### EdgeProcessor